Ecwid/ecwid-api-docs/includes/_add_to_cp.md

     // do something else
   }

+//
-  // now you know the user you interact with and their store specific details to start the flow of your app ?>
+//  Start the flow of your application
+//  ...
+?>
 ```